 ‘How long does that take?’

 ‘It’s our cooling off period,’ she said.
-‘It allows people to assess if they really want to kill whoever it is they want killed before they kill them.’
+‘It allows people time to assess if they really want to kill the person they want killed.’

-‘Believe me I really want to go through with it,’ Harry said.
-‘My wife wants to fly her father over from Thailand to come and live with us and she won’t take no for an answer.’
+‘Trust me I really want her dead,’ Harry said.
+‘My Uncle George left me some money and now my wife wants to fly her father over from Thailand to live with us.’

-‘I appreciate your concern Mr Pimble but we must operate within a Government approved framework which means filling out these forms and waiting for the allocated cooling off time.
-Life after death applies to us as well you know.’
+The receptionist smiled.
+‘I appreciate your concern Mr Pimble but we must operate professionally.
+Life after Death applies to us as well.’

-Harry shuddered at the words.
-‘Whoever came up with that idea is one sick son of a you know what.’
+Harry shuddered.
+‘Whoever came up with Life after Death is one sick son of a B.’

 ‘Is it true they keep you awake?’
-Harry said.
+Harry asked.

-‘If you can prove that the person has attempted to or has taken action to have you or someone else killed.
-In that situation we would apply for an emergency licence from the State Department.’
+‘If you can prove the person has killed or has taken action to kill illegally you could apply for a special operation licence.’

 ‘How long does that take?’

 ‘One week,’ she said.
 ‘But you would need to pay a one-hundred and fifty-thousand dollar special operation fee.
 You would also need to invite two witnesses to attend the execution.’